Tone of Voice

 Barriers will be broken and life-enhancing discoveries will be unearthed.

-At UCI, we stop at nothing to change the world, to save lives and deliver the extraordinary.
+At UC Irvine, we stop at nothing to change the world, to save lives and deliver the extraordinary.

 Guiding Principles